DeepQuestAI/DeepStack-CameraUI/README.md

 * **Start**

-This button to click on to begin the program execution.
+This button should be clicked on to begin the program execution.

 * **Webhook URL**